MARTINI® vermouth and sparkling wines - the world’s leading vermouth and the world's favorite Italian sparkling wines

 The brand’s relation with the culture has always been part of the communication.
 Famous artists like Marcello Dudovich and Andy Warhol designed the most iconic posters campaigns to celebrate its style.
 During the 90’s MARTINI created some of the most celebrated and memorable advertising campaigns of the time.

-MARTINI has become a symbol of Italian glamour and sophistication.
+MARTINI has become a symbol of Italian glamor and sophistication.

 Today, MARTINI is the market leader of the category.
 It continues to be innovating and daring in its attitude.